 This was later revised into the yellow format which I think is my favourite:

 So I hope that helps you isometric folks out there in the Bullworker Community.

-I have some other training guides and some archived advertising posters in various PDF formats… if there is any interest I can scan them and stick them online 🙂
+I have some other training guides and some archived advertising posters in various PDF formats… if there is any interest, leave a comment below and I can scan them and stick them online? 🙂